CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 #### `item_lineage` table

 The `item_lineage` table helps keep track of individual Report [Items](../../universal-pipeline/README.md#report-and-item) as they flow through the Universal Pipeline and get split into different, and potentially multiple, Reports.
-Similar to the `report_lineage` table, the `item_lineage` table contains the id of the parent and child report, and in addition, the parent and child index.
-The index indicates what item in a report the `item_lineage` refers to.
+Similar to the `report_lineage` table, the `item_lineage` table contains the id of the parent and child Report, and in addition, the parent and child index.
+The index indicates what Item in a Report the `item_lineage` refers to.
 For example, if `parent_index` is 2 and `child_index` is 3, that means the second item in the parent Report file is the third item in the child Report file.
 There is no `item` table, a decision that was made during the initial design, so items only show up in the database via the `item_lineage` table for subsequent child Reports.
 Also like `report_lineage`, `item_lineage` is stored as a graph and can be queried with Postgres' recursive [Common Table Expressions](https://www.postgresql.org/docs/current/queries-with.html) feature.

 #### Examples